unional/typescript-blackbook/pages/03-javascript-features/arrow-function.md

 - If you want to define a function, use function declaration instead of function expression or arrow function

   > Why?
-Function declaration can be recognized by the langauge service as callable function, so you will get the right hint from your IDE.
+Arrow function has the same hoisting issue as with function expression.
+  > When declaring file scoped function, use function declaration to avoid hoisting suprise.
   >
-  > Arrow function has the same hoisting issue as with function expression.
-  > When declaring file scoped function, use function declaration to avoid hoisting suprise.
+  > Function declaration can be recognized by the langauge service as callable function,
+  > so you will get the right hint from your IDE.

   ```ts
   // bad